stfsy/go-jwt-cookie/README.md

 # go-jwt-cookie

-A lightweight Go package for creating JWT tokens and setting them as HTTP cookies with configurable security options.
+An opinionated Go package for creating JWT tokens and setting them as HTTP cookies with configurable security options.

-This library is intended to be embedded into HTTP servers for authentication and session management.
+This library is intended to support your existing **session management**.
 It offers:

-- JWT token generation with standard and custom claims
+- JWT token signing with standard and custom claims
 - JWT token validation and claims extraction
-- Configurable cookie options (secure, httpOnly, sameSite, etc.)
+- Configurable cookie options (Secure, HttpOnly, SameSite, etc.)
-- Secret key rotation support for seamless key updates
+- Signing key rotation support for seamless key updates
 - Simple constructor-based configuration pattern

+The library itself does not provide any **session management** mechanism for managing session metadata, invalidation, or expiration.

+## Why use it
+In most web applications you need to manage user sessions.
+Storing a session ID in a signed JWT in an HTTP-only, Secure cookie allows you to verify the integrity of the JWT directly on the server (without a database lookup).
+Thus, you can safely reject tampered tokens without needing to query a backend store.

+This approach doesn’t prevent you from storing session metadata in a database.
+In fact, combining both is recommended: keep a server-side session record so you can invalidate sessions, track activity, and implement logout and forced expiration.
+Note that JWTs are signed, not encrypted—don’t place secrets in claims.

 ## Installation